Congratulations! You’ve passed your ACCA! Or you're about to! What’s next?

 A manager would likely oversee a team, supporting management with reports and sights.
 With this experience and the relevant skills gained, this path could lead you to a director position and eventually an executive role e.g. CFO within 5 -10 years.
 You could also go down the controller route (next specialisation).

-Key skills needed: analytical abilities, problem-solving ability, business acumen, numeracy/accounting knowledge, leadership, and communication skills alongside thorough understanding of financial software.
+Key skills needed: analytical abilities, problem-solving ability, business acumen, numeracy/accounting knowledge, leadership, and communication skills alongside a thorough understanding of financial software.

 Finance Controller